 Ylang Ylang essential oil is great for dry scalps since it can help stimulate oil production.
 It may also help with hair breakage and texture, as the lack of natural oils may have left the hair dry and brittle.

 Cedarwood essential oil is good for soothing the dry scalp and relieving itchy skin.

 Lavender essential oil is called the “swiss army knife” of essential oils for a reason.
-It great for both hair and skin, making it a great oil in this hair mask to nourish and smooth the hair strands.
-Lavender essential oil is gentle oil making is great for a dry scalp, as it soothes and calms the skin.
+It is great for both hair and skin, making it a great oil in this hair mask to nourish and smooth the hair strands.
+Lavender essential oil is gentle oil making it great for a dry scalp, as it soothes and calms the skin.